Kremnica: History

 At the end of the 14th century, Kremnica became the capital of the mining towns in central Upper Hungary.
 The steady annual production of gold and silver guaranteed the prosperous development of the town.
-In the 15th century Kreminca was the second most important city in the Kingdom of Hungary.
+In the 15th century Kremnica was the second most important city in the Kingdom of Hungary.
 The town was continuously being granted new privileges and the deputies of the town occupied the second place in the Hungarian Diet (the first place was reserved for the representatives of Buda, the capital of the Kingdom).
+The population reached 10,000 in the 1840s.

 Gold mining and coin production in Kremnica culminated in the 14th and 15th centuries.
 As one of the most important centers of Protestant Reformation in the country, the town belonged to the Protestant "League of Seven Mining Towns" together with Banská Belá, Banská Bystrica, Banská Štiavnica, Ľubietová, Nová Baňa, and Pukanec.
 In the 16th century, the town was a major centre of production of (mostly religious) medals, especially by Joachim Deschler.
 At the same time however, the miners had to dig deeper and deeper to reach new deposits and the mining conditions deteriorated because of underground water in the shafts.
 The cost of mining increased and the mining was becoming less profitable.
 The last gold was extracted in Kremnica in 1970, at which time all the mines were closed.
 The German population of the town and its surroundings was expelled in 1945 as the consequential punishment by the former Czechoslovak government after World War II.